 Low Cost Living in Western Europe

-A local beer and a free tapa (a little snack that can be anything from a small dish of olives to a couple of rings of fried squid) costs around $1.50.
-In bars that charge for their generously sized tapas (very common in Andalucia), a filling meal of a drink plus a couple of tapas can run you $5.50-$7.
-Even dining in classier restaurants isn’t overly costly… For a couple, the bill is usually somewhere between $45 and $80, wine included.
+A local beer and a free tapa (a little snack that can be anything from a small dish of olives to a couple of rings of fried squid) costs around $2.
+In bars that charge for their generously sized tapas (very common in Andalucia), a filling meal of a drink plus a couple of tapas can run you $6.75 to $8.
+Even dining in classier restaurants isn’t overly costly.
+For a couple, the bill is usually somewhere between $45 and $80, wine included.

 Because of the warm climate, many basic food items are inexpensive here—Spain produces a variety of fruits and vegetables both for domestic consumption and for export.
-In season—and Spain has a long growing season—many produce items cost €1 a kilo (around 50 cents a pound).
+In season—and Spain has a long growing season—many produce items cost €1 a kilo (around 60 cents a pound).
 In addition, many fruits and vegetables that are relatively gourmet items in North America—baby artichokes, cherimoya, and doughnut peaches, for example—are locally grown in Spain.

-Typically, meat and fish are good value—local lamb can run about $7 a pound, and in coastal regions fish and shellfish are $2-$7 a pound, depending on the variety.
-And Mediterranean specialties like olive oil and wine are abundant and inexpensive—starting at $3 a liter for olive oil and $3.50 a bottle for local wine.
+Typically, meat and fish are good value—local lamb can run about $10 a pound, and in coastal regions fish and shellfish are $2 to $7 a pound, depending on the variety.
+Mediterranean specialties like olive oil and wine are abundant and inexpensive—starting at $4 a liter for olive oil and $3.75 a bottle for local wine.
 Jamón serrano, Spain’s answer to Italy’s cured ham, prosciutto, is also readily available.
-Because of these prices and availability, it’s easy to eat healthily if you choose.
+Because of these prices and availability, it’s easy to eat very well, but healthily, if you choose.

-Having a car is truly optional in Spain, saving you purchase and maintenance cost.
-Spanish cities and villages are designed for walking, with most shopping easily accessible on foot.
+Having a car is truly optional in Spain, saving you purchase and maintenance costs.
+Spanish cities and villages are designed for walking, with most shopping centers easily accessible on foot.
 For longer distances (or bigger shopping trips), public transportation is readily available.
 Excellent bus and train service gets you quickly around town or around the country.
 In many cities you can buy either a monthly transport pass or a 10-ride ticket for buses and metros.
 And from age 60 on, you begin qualifying for retiree fares, which cut long-distance travel costs substantially.

 The following monthly budget is based on the cost of living in a mid-sized city like Alicante for a couple:

 Depending on how you choose to spend your money, your individual budget could be more or less than the one here.
-Small apartments in Alicante start as low as €325 ($351) a month…or can be €1,000 ($1,080) or more if you want a large house with pool, ocean views, and other luxuries.
+Small apartments in Alicante start as low as €325 ($400) a month…or can be €1,000 ($1,230) or more if you want a large house with a pool, ocean views, and other luxuries.
 Likewise, you may choose not to have a maid, or to spend more on entertainment.
-But a couple should be able to live comfortably on about $2,000 a month in Alicante, Granada, or a number of beach destinations in southern Spain, as well as in some destinations in Northwest Spain, such as Santander.
+But a couple should be able to live comfortably on about $2,200 to $2,400 a month in Alicante, Granada, or a number of beach destinations in southern Spain, as well as in some destinations in northwest Spain, such as Santander.